GaojiaXu/GaojiaXu.github.io/content/second-post.md

 Second, write a function to check if a number is prime.

-The idea of this function follows Sieve of Eratosthenes.
-After considering some special case, such that number 2 is a prime, we can first sieve all even numbers because they are not prime, can be divided by 2.
+The idea of this function : After considering some special case, such that number 2 is a prime, we can first sieve all even numbers because they are not prime, can be divided by 2.
 Then we can sieve multiples of odd numbers in a specific range, setting the upper bound as the square root of the number is economic way, and add 1 to be safer, and we skip the even numbers because we already sieve for 2.

 The function looks like this: